Fluid layout

 Web Pages

 Fluid layouts can be particularly beneficial for landing pages, blogs, and e-commerce sites.
-For example, a product grid on an e-commerce homepage will resize to show an optimal number of products per row based on the screen size.
+For example, a product grid on an e-commerce Homepage will resize to show an optimal number of products per row based on the screen size.
 This ensures that users have a pleasant browsing experience, whether they are on a desktop, tablet, or smartphone.

 Example Scenario: